VirgilSecurity/virgil-sdk-x/README.md

 //...

 // Assuming that we have received some data encrypted using our public key from the Virgil Keys Service.
-// Assuming that we got VKPublicKey instance of our public key from the Virgil Keys Service.
+// Assuming that we got VSSPublicKey instance of our public key from the Virgil Keys Service.
 // Assuming that we have our private key which corresponds the public key from the Virgil Keys Service.
-// Create a new VCCryptor instance let decryptor = VCCryptor()
+// Create a new VSSCryptor instance let decryptor = VSSCryptor()
 // Decrypt data
 if let plainData = decryptor.decryptData(<#encrypted data#>, publicKeyId: <#myPublicKey.idb.publicKeyId#>, privateKey: <#myPrivateKey#>, keyPassword: <#passwword or nil#>) {
     // Compose initial message from the plain decrypted data